pivot-access-ltd/bma-offline-docs/discourse/vm-hosting.md

 2. See resources for VM hosts bearing NUMA nodes.
 3. See the alignment between VM host interfaces and NUMA nodes.

-Via the CLI, users can see more details about NUMA-bearing VM host resources and configure hugepages.
-Select the relevant "CLI" link in the top menu to access this information.
+Via the CLI, users can also pin nodes to specific cores, see more details about NUMA-bearing VM host resources, and configure hugepages; select the relevant "CLI" link in the top menu to access this information.

-This section explains how to access this new functionality.
+This section explains how to access this new functionality. snap-2-9-ui deb-2-9-ui -->

 <!-- snap-2-9-cli deb-2-9-cli
 <a href="#heading--numa-node-resources"><h3 id="heading--numa-node-resources">Examine NUMA node resources</h3></a>